xhd2015/xgo/README.md

 - `Mock(fn, interceptor)`

 Arguments:
-- If `fn` is a simple function(i.e. not a method of a struct or interface),then all call to that function will be intercepted,
+- If `fn` is a simple function(i.e. a package level function, or a function owned by a type, or a closure(yes, we do support mocking closures)),then all call to that function will be intercepted,
 - If `fn` is a method(i.e. `file.Read`),then only call to the instance will be intercepted, other instances will not be affected

 Scope: